SustainabilityStrategy / Materiality Assessment

 Materiality Assessment

-To ensure we prioritize the issues that have the most impact on the economy, society and the environment, and that most influence the decision-making of our stakeholders, we conducted a materiality analysis in September 2020 and reviewed this in March 2022.
+To ensure we prioritise the issues that have the most impact on the economy, society and the environment, and that most influence the decision-making of our stakeholders, we conducted a materiality analysis in March 2022 and reviewed it in August 2024.
 The assessment reviewed our practices and processes against external benchmarks such as AA1000 Stakeholder Engagement Standards and the Global Reporting Initiative Framework.
 The assessment is intended to help us channel our ESG efforts and improve our process.

 An issue is material to uab bank if it meets two conditions.